opTrade AI (OPTR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 opTrade AI Historical Price

-According to the latest data gathered on opTrade AI live price page, the current price of opTrade AI is 0.583969USD.
-The circulating supply of opTrade AI(OPTR) is 860.49K OPTR , giving it a market capitalization of $501.55K.
+According to the latest data gathered on opTrade AI live price page, the current price of opTrade AI is 0.583869USD.
+The circulating supply of opTrade AI(OPTR) is 860.49K OPTR , giving it a market capitalization of $499.09K.

 The opTrade AI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of OPTR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.